rosarinjroy/log4j-to-slf4j/README.md

 message and leave the old arguments as it is.
 In such cases you should fix them.
 * It is recommended that you run the converter only on files that have already been checked-in.
 Otherwise, if something goes wrong, you might lose your partial work (and you cannot blame me for that ;-)

+Testing
+===
+It is strongly recommended that you take a look at ExampleInput.java.input file to understand what kind of inputs can be processed.
+To run the converter locally, you can simply run the test.sh file.
+This will run the converter and tell you if the conversion was successful.

+    ./test.sh

 Licensed under BSD license.
 Read the LICENSE file.

 Enjoy!